StevenACoffman/deckhand/README.md

-# Deckhand - Covid Computer Science Coding Challenge
+# Deckhand - Socially Distant Computer Science Coding Challenge

 Note: this is just for isolated computer science fun, not a real, life-saving project.